About

 Navigating life in the current climate is hard.
 Dealing with the ongoing unrest in the world alongside our own personal battles can often feel like too much to hold.
 While therapy alone cannot change the world, it can be a place to share the load, to untangle yourself and make sense of who you are and where you’re going.

 As a therapist, I am interested in all areas of study that attempt to make sense of how we exist in the world and with one another.
-I work integratively, primarily weaving together relational psychodynamics and existential theory but I believe having an awareness of the socio-political systems and structures we live within is just as important as understanding our internal and interpersonal worlds.
+I work integratively, primarily weaving together relational psychodynamic therapy and existential therapy but I believe having an awareness of the socio-political systems and structures we live within is just as important as understanding our internal and interpersonal worlds.
+I use an anti-oppressive lens within my practice which means I am always thinking of the role power can play in our lives.

 Existential therapy is based on existential philosophy which believes that we are not born with inherent meaning to our life but that we create meaning ourselves, and in everything we do.
 It helps you discover where the meaning you have created in your life has come from, what experiences, influences, traumas, relationships have informed it, and how you might go about creating new meaning.
-This type of therapy encourages you to live more deliberately and more authentically, while accepting what it means to be human, and what it means to exist in a world that doesn’t often make sense.
+This type of therapy encourages you to live more deliberately and more authentically, while accepting what it is to be human.

 Counselling often takes place over a shorter period of time, 6-12 sessions, and focuses on a specific issue.
 It could be difficulty at work, or a relationship break-down, any situation that is causing stress in your life that you would like to gain more clarity about so that you can move forward.